Impact-Plataform/Banco-de-talentos/backend/readme.md

 ## About this application
 This is a simple API made with node, express and mongodb.
 You can create, update, read and delete products.
 It returns too currencies in EUR and USD.

+## Conventional commits
+  This application uses conventional commits to standardize commit messages.
+You can know more [here](https://www.conventionalcommits.org/en/v1.0.0/)